Angles6230/Certification-Notes/CCNA Study.md

 Static NAT
-	Statically configuring one to one mapping of private IP addr to public IP addr inside local ip add is mapped to inside global ip addr inside local - IP addr from the perspective of the local network - private IP inside global - IP addr of the inside host from perspective of the outside - public IP outside local - IP addr of outside host from perspective of the local network outside global - ip addr of outside host from perspective of outside network These two are usually the same
+	Statically configuring one to one mapping of private IP addr to public IP addr inside local ip add is mapped to inside global ip addr inside local - IP addr from the perspective of the local network - private IP of src inside global - IP addr of the inside host from perspective of the outside - public IP of src outside local - IP addr of outside host from perspective of the local network outside global - ip addr of outside host from perspective of outside network These two are usually the same